-The New Zealand eTA can be filled in very quickly from the comfort of your home or office by completing the straightforward New Zealand eTA application form.
-All you require to apply for the eTA for New Zealand is a passport that is issued by one the eligible countries listed above, a working email address at which to receive the visa waiver and a debit or credit card with which to pay for it.
+The New Zealand eTA can be filled in very quickly from the comfort of a home or office by completing the New Zealand eTA application form.
+All that is required to apply is a passport issued by one of the eligible countries listed above, a working email address o receive the NZeTA and a debit or credit card with which to pay for it.

-Once your New Zealand eTA has been approved it will then be valid for a 2-year period, during which time you can make multiple entries into the country.
+Once your New Zealand eTA has been approved it will then be valid for a 2-year period, during which time you can make multiple entries into the country for periods of 3 months at a time.
 Be aware that there are penalties for overstaying with the New Zealand eTA.

-In order to be allowed entry into New Zealand, you will need to be travelling on a passport that is valid for at least 3 months after your expected departure date, in accordance with the regulations established by the New Zealand immigration authorities.
+In order to be allowed entry into New Zealand, it is necessary to travel on a passport that is valid for at least 3 months after your expected departure date, in accordance with the regulations established by the New Zealand immigration authorities.

-In case you have dual citizenship, please note that it is essential that the passport you are using to travel on is the same as the one which you applied for your visa or NZeTA with.
-If you travel with your second passport or a passport that does not exactly match the visa or eTA then this is grounds for being denied entry.
+Dual citizens should not that it is essential that the passport being used is the same as the one used to apply for a visa or NZeTA with.
+Travelling with a second passport or a passport that does not exactly match the visa or New Zealand eTA is grounds for being denied entry.

-Apart from being asked to show your travel documents for New Zealand, the immigration official will also ask you a series of questions to determine that you are able to enter the country.
-The questions will vary depending on your personal circumstances and how long you intend to stay.
+On arrival in New Zealand, the immigration officials will review all passengers travel documents and also ask a series of questions to determine eligibility to enter the country.
+The questions will vary depending on personal circumstances and how long travellers intend to stay.
 Here are examples of common questions:

 - How will you support yourself whilst in New Zealand?
 You may be asked to show a bank statement to prove that you have sufficient funds to take care of yourself for the time that you are spending in New Zealand.